dbosak01/procs/README.md

 The reason these procedures are included is because they are frequently used in conjunction with the statistical procedures to prepare results for reporting.

-There are three motivations for simulating SAS® statistical procedures in R:
+There are four motivations for simulating SAS® statistical procedures in R:

 **1) Rich Outputs:** R provides a wide range of statistical packages and functions.
 However, these statistical functions frequently return a fragmented output.